ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 5. Why remove references to Digest Authentication?

-   Digest Authentication references, as this RFC seems to me completely unrelated to Digest Authentication but for the word "Digest"
+   This RFC seems to me completely unrelated to Digest Authentication but for the word "Digest".

+6. What changes in `Want-Digest`?

+   We allow to use the `Want-Digest` in responses to advertise the supported digest-algorithms and the inability to accept requests with unsupported digest-algorithms.